How To Have A Conversation About Healthy Sexuality With Your Kids

 I previously said up to 30 sessions per month, but I realized I did the math wrong.
 I was thinking five weeks in a month.
 Don’t ask me, trauma brain.
 Anyway, we will add more sessions as more women join, but right now, it’s six sessions per week.
 That will enable you to have an APSATS coaching session nearly every single day of the week.

-Join BTR Club For Betrayal Support Through The Holidays
+Join BTR Group For Betrayal Support Through The Holidays

 We’re so grateful for your support, in terms of donations and being our clients.
 I also need to take a minute to thank all of the amazing volunteers that work behind the scenes of Betrayal Trauma Recovery, our board.
 We have so many women who donate their time transcribing podcasts, sharing information on social media, editing the website, and writing articles.